Use of electronically-delivered route and departure clearances

 A successful PDC transmission displays an 'S' or a right arrow in the aircraft's vatSys strip next to the altitude.

-In New Zealand, pilots are not required to read a PDC back (i.e., repeat back).
+In New Zealand, pilots are not required to read back a PDC.
 Instead, pilots acknowledge receipt by squawking the correct transponder code.

 A PDC is not taught as part of the training syllabus.
 However, controllers may use the resource.